NexiusTailer/Nex-AC/README.md

 * Anti-Dos

 # Additional features:
-##### * Setting anti-cheat from file
+##### * Setting anticheat from file
 The settings is located in a separate file (scriptfiles\nex-ac_settings.cfg)
-##### * View Statistics
+##### * View statistics
-Ability to view statistics of the anti-cheat while the server working since its launch
+Ability to view statistics of the anticheat while the server working since its launch
 Displayed automatically when server turn off.
 Stored in a server log (server_log.txt)
 ##### * Logging the most important actions
 Optionally you can enable debug-mode for log all actions
 ##### * Multilingual
 Ability to set any of the available languages.
-It also simplifies the translation of anti-cheat to other languages
+It also simplifies the translation of anticheat to other languages

 ## List of publics which are protected by anti-flood:
 * OnDialogResponse